 Find out how much history and beauty is available when you travel by train through this mysterious land.
 The varied landscapes and breathtaking scenery will draw you in.
 The exciting and unique cities will satisfy your search for thrilling destinations.
 Your train travel through Romania will leave you with impressions that reach far beyond the legend of Count Dracula.
 Your Romanian rail adventure is about to begin.

-Traveling by train in Romania
+Travelling by train in Romania

 Romania quick facts

 Romania has a large, impressive railway network that covers the entire country.
 There are daily international trains to cities like Munich, Venice, Vienna and Prague.
 International trains and high-speed domestics will require reservations.

 Places to visit